(2 votes, average: 5.00 out of 5)

 Making sure that your website’s SSL certificate conforms with the CT regulation is the best option for website owners.
 You may accomplish this by requesting an SSL certificate from a certificate authority (CA) that complies with CT, then uploading the certificate to a CT log.
 Visitors should no longer encounter the ERR Certificate Transparency Required issue after the certificate has been recorded and updated on your website’s server.

 The “chrome err certificate transparency required” problem can be resolved, among other things, by acquiring an SSL certificate from a CT-compliant CA like DigiCert or Comodo (Now Sectigo).
-These CAs will make sure that your certificate is recorded in a CT log and will cater to you with the information you need to update the server hosting your website.
+These CAs will ensure that your certificate is recorded in a CT log and will provide you with the information you need to update the server hosting your website.

 The SSL certificate on your website should be checked to see if it has expired or been revoked as another “err certificate transparency required” solution.
 In such a case, you must get a fresh SSL certificate and upload it to a CT log.
 To do this, get in touch with your existing CA or look for a different CA that complies with CT.

 The CT log function in the server software is another option for website owners.
-This feature can be enabled in Apache or Nginx servers by adding a few lines of code to the configuration file.
-When the functionality is turned on, the server will automatically add the SSL certificate to a CT log, and users shouldn’t get the ERR Certificate Transparency Required issue anymore.
+You can enable this feature in Apache or Nginx servers by adding a few lines of code to the configuration file.
+Once the functionality is turned on, the server will automatically add the SSL certificate to a CT log, and users should no longer encounter the ERR Certificate Transparency Required issue.

 If you are the owner of a website and you are experiencing the err_certificate_transparency_required chrome error after installing an SSL certificate or making changes to the server, we advise inspecting your server or getting in touch with the CA right once to resolve the problem.
 If you’re a visitor, we advise you to avoid accessing that website if possible because the error is rather severe.